 Piemonte is considered by many the top wine region of Italy, being the land of Barolo and Barbaresco, even though these mega-popular wines only account for 3% of the region’s wine production.

 Most Puglia wine is red, full-bodied, and will pair well with a wide variety of foods.
 Producers in Puglia have focused on making great red wines, and local grapes like Negroamaro, Primitivo, and Bombino Nero make for delicious drinking.
 Some of the best values in Italian wine come from this sunny, dry region.

 Sardinia is the second-largest island in the Mediterranean Sea. in Sardinia wine is much less culturally and historically engrained there than in the mainland regions, and wine production and consumption on any scale has developed only in the past few centuries.

 Sicily is Italy’s southernmost region and the largest island in the Mediterranean Sea.
 For more than 2500 years, Sicily (Sicilia in Italian) has been a significant center of Mediterranean viniculture, although the reputation and style of its wines have changed significantly over that time.

 In the northernmost reaches of Italy, close to the Austrian border, the dramatic landscape is a fitting backdrop to one of the world’s most important wine-producing areas.

-Chianti, Brunello di Montepulciano, Vino Nobile di Montepulciano and Super Tuscans from Bolgheri are some of the most famous wines in the world and adored by collectors, and they all hail from the gorgeous region of Tuscany.
+Chianti, Brunello di Montepulciano, Vino Nobile di Montepulciano and Super Tuscans from Bolgheri are some of the world’s most famous wines and are adored by collectors, and they all hail from the gorgeous region of Tuscany.

-Bordering on Tuscany and right above Rome is the lesser-known and lesser-traveled region of Umbria without access to either the sea or international borders is affectionately referred to as the “green heart of Italy.”
+Bordering on Tuscany and right above Rome is the lesser-known and lesser-traveled region of Umbria.
+Without access to either the sea or international borders, it is affectionately referred to as the “green heart of Italy.”